 Taumata Teitei, the University of Auckland Vision 2030 and Strategic Plan 2025, gives a clear mandate and commitment to achieve a net zero carbon status and to publish meaningful metrics of the University's progress towards overall sustainability.
 This commitment is now also reflected in the development of Waipapa Taumata Rau's Te Rautaki Aronga Toitū, Sustainability Strategy and this Net Zero Carbon Strategy, and is supported by Te Rautaki Tūāpapa, the University's Estate Strategy 2021 - 2030.
 These strategies have been developed from extensive collaboration with our students, staff, alumni, and partners and are the foundation for Te Taumata Tukuwaro-kore.
-Taumata Teitei signals a strong commitment to excellence, sustainability, relevance, fairness and positive impact in all we do.
-It does this for the immediate communities of the University of Auckland, for Aotearoa and the Pacific.
 The critical commitments and actions we take towards decarbonisation will be recognised and valued by our communities for the contributions we are making towards a more sustainable future for all.